Mechanics of Biological Materials,

 Having worked at Draper, I know the value of rigorous technical solutions in the pursuit of solving mission-driven engineering challenges.
 However, I've also seen how critical the programmatic structure, infrastructure, and leadership that supports engineers is to realizing success in projects.

-The technical depth I gain from my PhD, alongside a desire to 'make the system work' for those working in it, lets me be more creative when prioritizing the scarce resources of time, money, and people's emotional bandwidth.
+The technical depth I gained from my PhD, alongside a desire to "make the system work" for those working in it, lets me be more creative when prioritizing the scarce resources of time, money, and people's emotional bandwidth.
 I look forward to working at this intersection of research and strategy after my PhD.

 My Work